haemaenpaa/fm-character-sheet/README.md

 FmCharacterSheet is an interactive character sheet for the Frostmark RPG.
 It is intended as a tool to smoothen the flow of play by automating the dice algebra.

-The project is a work in progress.
-A number of character attributes are not editable.
-Only a limited subset of the required rolls can currently be performed.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.4.

 ## Development server